yetu/scala-beanutils/README.md

 * If the JavaBean has multiple constructors, `@beanCompanion` will pick the one with the most parameters.

-* We assume that the constructor parameters have the same names as the getters.
-If that is not the case the generated `unapply` method will not match the generated `apply` method.
-Also, if the Java file does not have debug symbols (i.e., the names of the constructor arguments are not in the .class file), it takes all the accessor methods in the Java file and uses them for `unapply`.
+* Java removes parameter names from generated `.class` files.
+Therefore, for generating the `unapply` method `@beanCompanion` uses all the accessor methods in the Java file in order.
+The main issue with this is if the Java class has additional accessors than those defined in the constructor or if the order in which the accessors were declared does not match the order of the parameters in the constructor.
+While this should not normally be an issue in most JavaBeans, it is something you have to keep in mind when using the "companion" in pattern matching.
 Have a look at Simple.java and SimpleSpec.scala to see what this means.

-* If you need to see the generated code (for example, to know the order of values that go into the extractor), you can call the annotation with an optional Boolean parameter.
+* If you need to see the generated code (for example, to know the order of values that go into the extractor for pattern matching), you can call the annotation with an optional Boolean parameter.
 If the parameter is set to `true`, the compiler will print out the generated object.
+Another option is to pass in `-J-DbeanCompanion.debug` to `scalac`, which will print out all the generated objects.
+You can add `scalacOptions += "-J-DbeanCompanion.debug"` to your SBT build.